-- the contractually agreed sale price cannot exceed 50% of the value of the assets; and - the purchase price payment mechanics must involve payment of at least 5% of the market value of the assets to the state budget as revenue61. - In addition, the July 2023 clarifications added several new requirements that the Sub-commission is to apply when making future clearance decisions.
+- In addition, the July 2023 clarifications added several new requirements that the Sub-commission is to apply when making future clearance decisions.
 These relate to payment of the purchase price, the use of buyback arrangements, and post-closing conditions addressed to the buyer: - if the purchase price is to be transferred to a foreign account, such transfer can only be made in several instalments (and not as a single payment).
 The July 2023 guidelines are silent as to how many payments can be made and over how short a period of time.
-While this new requirement appears to be restrictive, it is broadly in line with the previously announced presidential instruction to the Government to limit the monthly purchase of foreign currency for settlement of foreign investment transactions at a level of USD 1 billion per month, and is, in theory, aimed at limiting foreign exchange fluctuations; - as an alternative to transferring instalment payments to foreign accounts, the July 2023 clarifications envisage that payment may be made to a Russian bank account in Russian roubles (whether to a normal account or a special "Type C" account62), which means the amounts received are not transferred outside Russia; - buy-back arrangements have also been restricted.
+While this new requirement appears to be restrictive, it is broadly in line with the previously announced presidential instruction to the Government to limit the monthly purchase of foreign currency for settlement of foreign investment transactions at a level of USD 1 billion per month, and is, in theory, aimed at limiting foreign exchange fluctuations; - as an alternative to transferring instalment payments to foreign accounts, the July 2023 clarifications envisage that payment may be made to a Russian bank account in Russian roubles (whether to a normal account or a special "Type C" account61), which means the amounts received are not transferred outside Russia; - buy-back arrangements have also been restricted.
 The July 2023 guidelines provide that any buy-back option (1) must be exercised within two years of the closing of the relevant Russian exit transaction, and (2) must be for the full market value of the Russian company at the time of exercise of the option and also must be "commercially beneficial" for the local investor; and - post-sale conditions addressed to buyers may include

-(1) KPIs for the buyer and/or the target, which the federal ministry responsible for the relevant market will monitor so as to ensure that the target continues its core business, retains its technological potential, does not reduce the number of workplaces, and continues fulfilling its material contracts with third parties; and/or - (2) a public listing of up to 20% of the shares in the target within certain period after completion of the sale transaction.
+(1) KPIs for the buyer and/or the target, which the federal ministry responsible for the relevant market will monitor so as to ensure that the target continues its core business, retains its technological potential, does not reduce the number of workplaces, and continues fulfilling its material contracts with third parties; and/or (2) a public listing of up to 20% of the shares in the target within certain - (2) a public listing of up to 20% of the shares in the target within certain period after completion of the sale transaction.